Day Trips and Travel Adventures: A walk on the wild side

 First-time visitors are encouraged to take the informative, entertaining guided tour before venturing out.

 Tours are also available for large groups throughout the week.
-Visit: https://www.orlando.gov/Parks-the-Environment/Directory/Wetlands-Park/Request-a-Tour-of-Orlando-Wetlands-Park
+Visit https://www.orlando.gov/Parks-the-Environment/Directory/Wetlands-Park/Request-a-Tour-of-Orlando-Wetlands-Park for details.

 The park is open daily, sunrise to sunset.
 Parking and admission are free.
 The site includes a pavilion, picnic tables, benches, restrooms and informational signage.